 Before actually updating, the preparation steps that prepare the installation for the update are called from the *.Update.dlls.
 A preparation step might be renaming a machine role, for example.

-In this update procedure, not only are the files exchanged but other migration steps from the *.Update.dlls are also executed.
+In this update procedure, not only are the files exchanged but other migration steps from the *.Update.dlls are also run.
 The functionality in these migration steps is not restricted.
 Typical examples are customizations in the registry database or configuration files and removal of obsolete program data on the computers.
-These migration steps are executed after the files have been exchanged.
+These migration steps are run after the files have been exchanged.